What Are The Effects of Banning Plastic Bags?

 Plastic bag bans reduce trash and litter, and therefore reduce the negative impacts caused by trash and litter.
 Plastic bag bans save municipalities money by way of less trash to pick up.
 Bans can also save retailers time and money since they no longer need to provide plastic bags.

 The effects of banning plastic bags can extend to your marketing.
 Creating custom reusable bags fills a need for your clients and prospects, while also increasing your brand’s awareness.
-Request our reusable bag catalog to learn more about the different styles of bags available and feel free to contact us with any questions.
+Contact us to learn more about the different styles of bags available and feel free to contact us with any questions.